tankh99/tp/docs/UserGuide.md

 2. PHONE_NUMBER
     1. Should be exactly 3 or 8 digits long
     2. Should start with 6, 8 or 9.
 (We ignore 3 since those are numbers that people wouldn't normally have)
-    3. Note: This simplistic  validation allows for weird numbers like 666, but we allow thie anyway since comprehensive number validating is too technically complex
+    3. Note: This simplistic  validation allows for weird numbers like 666, but we allow this anyway since comprehensive number validating is too technically complex
 3. EMAIL
     1. Should be a valid email address with the form `local-part@domain` where domain is at least 2 letters long
     2. All emails are stored in lowercase by default